 Pimento dram is an herbal liqueur with a rum base that is flavored with the distinct taste of allspice.
 Also called allspice dram, this is not a mixer that you'll find too often as you explore cocktail recipes.
 However, its dark spice is essential to many of the best tiki cocktails as well as cool-weather drinks.
-Adding a bottle to your bar is sure to elevate your drinking experience.
+Adding a bottle to your bar is sure to upgrade your drinking experience.

 What Is Allspice (or Pimento) Dram?